-There are a number of reasons why you might no longer be happy with the hours at your current job.
+There are a number of reasons you may no longer be happy with the hours at your current job.

-Maybe you’ve been forced to work weekends when you weren’t originally, and you simply can’t give up every weekend to the job.
+Maybe you have to work weekends when you didn’t before, and you simply can’t give up every weekend to the job.

-Perhaps your needs have changed since you took the job.
+Your needs may have changed since you took the job.
 For example, you might work evenings but have since joined a sports team that practices on Wednesday nights, which you can’t make because you have work.

 If you’ve found yourself without a job due to your current company going out of business, you’re not alone, with more than 100,000 businesses having recently shut down due to the economic impact of COVID-19.

-Letting future potential employers know that you left your previous job due to feeling undervalued can allow them to determine whether they are going to be able to give you an appropriate level of recognition to thrive in your new role.
+Letting potential employers know that you left your previous job due to feeling undervalued can help them decide whether they can give you enough recognition.
+They should support you to thrive in your new role.

-One of the most well-grounded reasons for leaving a job is because you’ve relocated to a new city.
+One of the most obvious reasons for leaving a job is because you’ve moved to a new city.

-When you interview for the role, try to explain how the move to this city relates to your career goals (if it does, of course).
+When you interview for a new role, try to explain how the move relates to your career goals (if it does, of course).

 Another great reason for leaving your current role is to pursue further education.